-Plaques are custom ordered, and take approximately 5 weeks to arrive.
-Plaques cost $100 for a house or a commercial building.
+Plaques are custom ordered, and take approximately five weeks to arrive.
+Please call the Preservation Office for pricing - 816.439.4537.

 There are no requirements other than age to participate in the Century House Project.
 It is an ongoing program with new buildings becoming eligible each year.
 Download application»